So this was how the story went.

-Well, okay, maybe not all of them, but out of the many people I had to ask for direction (before smartphones, I had to ask for direction every 10 minutes), most of them were very eager to help.
+Well, okay, maybe not all of them, but out of the many people I had to ask for direction (before smartphones, I had to do that every 10 minutes), most of them were very eager to help.

 Singapore is a very fast-paced metropolis; even the escalators are faster than the ones in Malaysia.
 Everybody seems to be in a hurry to get somewhere.
 In general, people who live in this kind of environment, i.e. urban-dwellers, tend to be more closed off and prefer minding their own business.
 Thus, they might come across as unfriendly.

 In Singapore, you won’t get the laid-back vibe that’s typical of other Southeast Asian countries.
 Nobody will call out to you and offer you tuktuk or massage.
 But if you approach someone for help, you can almost be certain that they will respond positively — if they’re not in a hurry to get to work, that is.